klassijs/klassi-js/README.md

 // clicks an element (or multiple if present) that is not visible, useful in situations where a menu needs a hover before a child link appears await helpers.clickHiddenElement(selector, textToMatch);

-// This method is useful for dropdown boxes as some of them have default 'Please select' option on index 0 await helpers.getRandomIntegerExcludeFirst(range);

 // Get the href link from an element await helpers.getLink(selector);